-possible outcomes are shown in Figure 4.12.
-In Figure 4.12a, there is a complete separation of the two normal distribution curves, which suggests the two samples are significantly different from each other.
-In Figure 4.12b, the normal distribution curves for the two samples almost completely overlap, which suggests that the difference between the samples is insignificant.
-Figure 4.12c, however, presents us with a dilemma.
-Although the means for the two samples seem different, the overlap of their normal distribution curves suggests that a significant number of possible outcomes could belong to either distribution.
-In this case the best we can do is to make a statement about the probability that the samples are significantly different from each other.
+One way to answer this question is to construct normal distribution curves for each sample, and to compare them to each other.
+Three possible outcomes are shown in Figure 4.12.
+In Figure 4.12a, there is a complete separation of the normal distribution curves, strongly suggesting that the samples are significantly different.
+In Figure 4.12b, the normal distributions for the two samples almost completely overlap each other, suggesting that any difference between the samples is insignificant.
+Figure 4.12c, however, presents a dilemma.
+Although the means for the two samples appear to be different, there is sufficient overlap of the normal distributions that a significant number of possible outcomes could belong to either distribution.
+In this case the best we can do is to make a statement about the probability that the samples are significantly different.

 The process by which we determine the probability that there is a significant difference between two samples is called significance testing or hypothesis testing.
-Before we discuss specific examples we will first establish a general approach to conducting and interpreting a significance test.
+Before discussing specific examples we will first establish a general approach to conducting and interpreting significance tests.